 This is not a preventative service for homeowners who do not have an existing mouse infestation.
 If you do not currently have mice at your home but want to prevent them from coming in the future, read about our Home Plans below.

 The Intensive Service Plan is designed to provide preventive pest and rodent control for your home, year round.
-Unique to this program is the option for what is called “exclusion work.”
-This means that a Cooper technician can seal entry points around the foundation of your home where mice may be entering.
 The service plan includes four preventive services per year.
 Each service is unique and will be accompanied by a detailed 30-point inspection report with detailed findings as well as providing you with important recommendations for your home.
 Each year you will receive three exterior maintenance services (March – November) and one interior service (December – February).
 The winter service will focus on the interior of the structure and is geared towards rodents and other pests that may live within the structure.

 The Traditional Service Plan is substantial value for the homeowner that does not want to be bothered by crawling insects, mice, and wasps.
 The Traditional Service Plan provides preventive pest and rodent control for your home, year round.
 As part of your plan, you will receive four services per year.
 Each year you will receive three exterior maintenance services (March – November) and one interior service (December – February).
 There are some exclusions in the Traditional Service Plan when compared to the Intensive Service Plan.

 *The Home Traditional Plan does not provide exclusion work to seal the holes on the exterior of your home.

 All of our pest control services are 100% guaranteed.

 If you are interested in learning more about our Home Plans, fill out the form on this page or call us at 1-800-949-2667.